cubeta-io/cubeta-starter/readme.md

 the default value of all the generated requests' locale you can set it in postman in the variables' section of the collection .

-<h1 id="restful-trait">RestFul Trait</h1>
+<h1 id="restful-trait">RestTrait</h1>
-To use the RestfulTrait in your PHP application, follow these steps:
+To use the RestTrait in your PHP application, follow these steps:

-Include the RestfulTrait in your controller or service class by adding the use statement at the top of the file: php `use App\Traits\RestfulTrait;` .
+Include the RestTrait in your controller or service class by adding the use statement at the top of the child class: php `use App\Traits\RestTrait;`but you need to publish `cubeta-starter-traits` tag before .
-Implement the methods provided by the RestfulTrait within your controller or service class.<br>
+Implement the methods provided by the RestTrait within your controller or service class.<br>
 These methods can be used to
 handle API responses and validations.
 Here's a breakdown of each method:
 `apiResponse($data = null, int $code = 200, $message = null, $paginate = null)`: This method creates a standardized API